BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 4. The Results of this experiment are noted, and we Interpret these results and draw a Conclusion.

 5. Of course, a discovery always opens new questions; this is how medical science always progresses today.
+Highlighting his humble approach to research and forward learning.

-Claude Bernard summed up this symbiosis between thought and experimentation: “A skilled hand, without the head to direct it, is a blind instrument; the head without the realizing hand remains powerless”
+Claude Bernard summed up this symbiosis between thought and experimentation: “A skilled hand, without the head to direct it, is a blind instrument; the head without the realizing hand remains powerless.”

 Bernard summarized his theory of medicine, and research in his book; Introduction à la médecine expérimentale (1865; An Introduction to the Study of Experimental Medicine).